 - A. Unless noted otherwise, furnish telecommunications workstations with the following items: - 1.
 Provide two (2) Category 6A cables at each workstation.
 Grounding of box and conduit shall be in accordance with NEC.
 Quantity of cables may increase based on the needs of the stakeholders. - 2.
 Data outlets shall be installed near the power outlets that are not associated with timer deactivation. - 3.
 As stated in TIA 568A Section 4.3, the maximum horizontal run for Category 6A cable shall be 295-feet as measured from the patch panel in the telecom room to the most distant outlet in the work area.
 Utilizing 270-feet will assist in maintaining the maximum distance of 295-feet.
 Contractor's shop drawings shall show that the horizontal cabling elements (inclusive of service loops and vertical transitions) permanent link complies with the TAMU RELLIS standard of 270'. - 4.
 All outlet jacks, patch panels, racks, cables, shall meet the requirements of TIA 568-A Category 6A.
 Termination pinout shall be 568B. - 5.
 Each station outlet shall have a deep (3-1/2 inch) dual gang box with a single gang mud ring and single gang faceplate. - 6.
-One 1 1/4" inch conduits shall run from the outlet box to the nearest cable tray. - 7.
-Outlet box should be located a minimum of 12 inches from the nearest power outlet. - B. Cable: Communications cabling shall be of a fire-retardant "open air plenum" type; meeting all federal and state fire codes.
+One 1" inch conduit shall run from the outlet box to the nearest cable tray. - 7.
+Outlet box should be located a minimum of 12 inches from the nearest power outlet. - 8.
+Outlet quantities and locations shall be reviewed with RELLIS IT during design for concurrence with anticipated capacity to support future increased cabling density. - B. Cable: Communications cabling shall be of a fire-retardant "open air plenum" type; meeting all federal and state fire codes.
 The cable shall be four pair, Category 6A cable.
-Cable shall have cable length markers minimum every two feet and relevant
+Cable shall have cable length markers minimum every two feet and relevant UL markings.

-RELLIS Campus Facility Design Guidelines Section-27 Page 11 of 27 UL markings.
 Cable type to be above the base level Category 6A cable.